Yggdroot/LeaderF/README.md

                         Globs are matched case insensitively.(This option can be provided multiple times.)
   --ignore-file <PATH>...
                         Specifies a path to one or more .gitignore format rules files.
+  --type-add <TYPE_SPEC>...
+                        Add a new glob for a particular file type.
   -t <TYPE>..., --type <TYPE>...
                         Only search files matching TYPE.
 Multiple type flags may be provided.
   -T <TYPE>..., --type-not <TYPE>...